yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 parameter, this may not always be the correct solution.
 The neighbor list overflow can also be a symptom for some other error that cannot be easily detected.
-For example, a frequent reason for an (unexpected) high density are incorrect box boundaries (since LAMMPS wraps atoms back into the principal box with periodic boundaries) or coordinates provided as fractional coordinates.
-In both cases, LAMMPS cannot easily know whether the input geometry has such a high density (and thus requiring more neighbor list storage per atom) by intention.
+For example, a frequent reason for an (unexpected) high density are incorrect box dimensions (since LAMMPS wraps atoms back into the principal box with periodic boundaries) or coordinates provided as fractional coordinates (LAMMPS does not support this for data files).
+In both cases, LAMMPS cannot easily know whether the input geometry has such a high density (and thus requiring more neighbor list storage per atom) on purpose or by accident.
 Rather than blindly increasing the "one" parameter, it is thus worth checking if this is justified by the combination of density and cutoff.
+This is particularly recommended when using some tool(s) to convert input or data files.

 When boosting (= increasing) the "one" parameter, it is recommended to also increase the value for the "page" parameter to maintain the ratio